TrashMob-eco/TrashMob/README.md

 # FlashTrashMob

 # Credit Where Credit Is Due
-Years ago, Scott Hansleman built out the NerdDinner.com site as a demo of the capabilities of ASP.NET MVC.
+Years ago, Scott Hanselman built out the NerdDinner.com site as a demo of the capabilities of ASP.NET MVC.
 I actually went to a bunch of the nerd dinners which were fantastic and had a huge roll in my career, including eventually leading me to join Microsoft.
 This site is based on both that code and the idea that getting people together to do small good things results in larger good things in the long term.

 # What is a TrashMob?
 Fast forward to today, and my passion is fixing problems we have on the planet with pollution and climate change.
 I've been thinking about what technology can do to help in these areas, without creating more problems.
 And I keep coming back to the thought that a lot of this is a human problem.
 People want to help and they want to fix things, but they don't know where to start.
 Other people have ideas on where to start, but not enough help to get started.